rikuf2/basic-csharp/src/content/hidden-docs/tmc.md

 * Select the exercise you are doing
 * A new terminal opens at the bottom of Visual Studio Code.

-<Note>The dollar sign in the pictures is NOT part of the command! </Note>

 * write the command `cd/Exercise000` , but instead of the zeros, use the actual exercise number.
 Press `Enter`.

 ![Selecting source folder](https://github.com/centria/basic-csharp/raw/master/src/images/exercise003.png)